 Based on the paleomagnetic declinations, valid for Xi´an (and its wide surrounding), and based on historical data on reigns of Chinese emperors (mostly from the dynasty West Han), we tested the Fuson hypothesis (originally formulated for Mesoamerica).
 Our data in Table 2 and results in Figure 16 fairly support the Fuson hypothesis.

 The final, definitive decision on the orientation of a pyramid before its construction was on the relevant emperor.
 The direction exactly to south (east) was forbidden even for him (being reserved for god).
-By this way we explain why the trend shown in Figure 16 (for the curve and the dots) is OK, while the individual values sometimes differ.
+By this way, we explain why the trend shown in Figure 16 (for the curve and the dots) is OK, while the individual values sometimes differ.

-Chinese pyramids should be perceived as an inseparable part of worldwide phenomenon of buildings objects of pyramidal shape and as a part of worldwide cultural heritage.
-Successively they are being discovered for the whole world.
+Chinese pyramids should be perceived as an inseparable part of worldwide phenomenon of building objects of pyramidal shape and as a part of worldwide cultural heritage.
+Successively, they are being discovered for the whole world.
 They require and deserve relevant care, because they are a part of amazing Chinese history.

 Acknowledgments